Last updated on .

 Holy Relics

-Some of the items that caught my eye were calligraphic works of art.
-One of them was a plate made by Sultan Abdülmecid I in 1849.
-The other was a Hilye-i Saadet, or a physical description of the Prophet Muhammad, written in 1835 by calligrapher Hafız Mehmet Tecelli.
+Among the most remarkable items are exquisite calligraphic works.
+One is a plate created by Sultan Abdülmecid I in 1849, and another is a Hilye-i Saadet — a physical description of the Prophet Muhammad — executed in 1835 by the calligrapher Hafız Mehmet Tecelli.

 Calligraphic plate made by Sultan Abdülmecid I in 1849 in the Holy Relics at the Museum of Turkish and Islamic Arts in Istanbul, Turkey